WMNF incident database

 Mount Eisenhower

-Mount Eisenhower appears in 5 documented incidents in this database — 3 survived and 1 fatal.
+As of 2026, 1 person has died hiking Mount Eisenhower in the documented record — out of 5 incidents in this database, 3 of which were survived.
+This counts hiking and backcountry incidents only — widely-cited mountain death tolls that include railway, auto-road, and aviation accidents run higher.
 The causes that recur most here are fall, lost, medical.
 Higher counts partly reflect how heavily a peak is hiked, not just how dangerous it is — it’s hiked safely far more often than not, but it rewards real preparation.

 5